Clyde19-z/CSJ/MoPub Custom Event for CSJ.md

 <br>
 <img src="./pics/class-name-and-parameter.png" alt="drawing" width="400"/>

-  - **Please make sure to use JSON to set Custom Event Class Data.
+  **Note: Please make sure to use JSON to set Custom Event Class Data.
 Or you need to customize adapter yourself.**

 - Embed your MoPub Ad Placement to the line item.
 <br>